-In this chapter, book design means the content, style, format, design, and sequence of the various typical components of a book.
-"Components" here refers to actual sections or pages of a book such as the edition notice, the preface, the index, or the front or back cover.
-In the page-design chapter, the term element refers to things that can occur multiple times practically anywhere in a book, such as headers, footers, tables, illustrations, lists, notices, highlighting, and so on.
+In this chapter, book refers to nonfictional technical documents—but not user guides, covered elsewhere.
+Book design refers to the content, style, format, design, and sequence of the various typical components and elements of a nonfictional technical document.
+Component here refers to actual sections or pages of a book such as the edition notice, the preface, the index, or the front or back cover.
+Element refers to things that can occur multiple times practically anywhere in a nonfictional technical document, such as headers, footers, tables, illustrations, lists, notices, highlighting, and so on.

 Front and back covers